Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

       }
     ```

-    > Tip: After this step you should not see any more red warnings in the Visual Studio editor.
+    > **Tip**: After this step you should not see any more red warnings in the Visual Studio editor.

 12. In the "**variables**" section, change the value of hackathonVMVmSize\" to **\"Standard\_DS2\_v2"**.